caleb531/open-conference-url/README.md

 ## Installation

-To download the workflow, simply click the download link below.
+To download the workflow, simply click one of the download links below.

 [Download Open Conference URL (Alfred 5)][workflow-download-alfred5]